redhat-et/ilab-on-ocp/standalone/README.md

 * `region`: The region of the object store - **Optional**

 > [!NOTE]
-> The `--eval-serving-endpoint` and `--eval-serving-model-name` values will be stored in a ConfigMap
+> The `--judge-serving-endpoint` and `--judge-serving-model-name` values will be stored in a ConfigMap
-> named `eval-serving-details` in the same namespace as the resources that the script interacts
+> named `judge-serving-details` in the same namespace as the resources that the script interacts
 > with. (in this case, `my-namespace`)
-> The `--eval-serving-model-api-key` value will be stored in a secret named `eval-serving-details`
+> The `--judge-serving-model-api-key` value will be stored in a secret named `judge-serving-details`
 > in the same namespace as the resources that the script interacts with. (in this case, `my-namespace`)

 #### Running the Script Without Kubernetes Secret